-This service provides advice and support to help children and young people aged 0-19 to gain control of their bladder and bowel functions including toileting, constipation, nocturnal enuresis (bed-wetting) and day-time enuresis (wetting).
+The Continence service provides advice and support to help children and young people aged 0-19 to gain control of their bladder and bowel functions including toileting, constipation, nocturnal enuresis (bed-wetting) and day-time enuresis (wetting).

 Achieving control of bladder and bowel function is a normal part of development for most children and young people.
 Some children and young people need more help than most to achieve full control and some will need on-going support to be as independent as possible in this area.

-Advice and support is available from nursing teams within Children and Family Health Surrey, including the 0-19 teams (Health visiting and School nursing teams) or the Special school nurses (who are based in Surrey schools for pupils with severe learning difficulties).
+Advice and support is available from nursing teams including health visiting and school nursing or the special school nurses (who are based in Surrey schools for pupils with severe learning difficulties).